uid100/JavaDataStructures/README.md

      <li>Expand the project in the package explorer and find the .java files below the **src** folder.</li>
    </ol>

-1. From the **<> Code** dropdown link in the repository (above), download the Zip file to your computer.
-2. Extract the files to your working folder
-3. Open Eclipse and import the project.
-   - You can use File>Import menu item or right-click in the Package Manager and choose Import.
-   - select General>Projects from Folder or Archive
-   - navigate into the project until you see the `bin` and `src` folders, and choose *open*
-4. Expand the project in the package explorer and find the .java files below the **src** folder.

    <h3>Complete the Assignment</h3>

-Similar to previous assignments, you will use the tester class to guide you in completing this programming assignment along with this programming assignment guide.
+   <p>Similar to previous assignments, you will use the tester class to guide you in completing this programming assignment along with this programming assignment guide.</p>
 </details>